Louis Thomas, Count of Soissons: Biography

-After the death of his father and the flight of his mother to Brussels due to her involvement in the notorious Poison affair, Louis Thomas and Urania were charged, along with his paternal grandmother, with the rearing of his younger brothers.
-Eugene was never to forget the couple's loving surrogate parentage.
+After the premature death of his father in 1673 and the flight of his mother to Brussels due to her involvement in the notorious Poison affair, Louis Thomas and his siblings remained in Paris and were entrusted to the care of their grim grandmother Marie de Bourbon and their aunt Princess Louise of Savoy, Margravine of Baden Baden.
+Since the family had fallen out of favour with the king because of Olympia Mancini's behaviour, Louis-Thomas inherited the titles of his fathers, but not his offices and thus his income.
+His sisters and daughters remained unmarried, his brothers Louis-Jules (1660–1683) and Emanuel-Philibert (1662–1676) and his son Thomas Emmanuel pursued their military careers outside France, as did his other two brothers that had initially been directed to ecclesiastical careers, Philip (1659–1693), who died fighting for the Venetians against the Turks, and Prince Eugene of Savoy, who became one of the most famous generals in the service of the House of Habsburg.

-Louis Thomas obtained a commission as an officer in the French Army, but Louis XIV had amorous designs on his wife.
-Urania, however, spurned the king's romantic advances.
+Louis Thomas obtained a commission as an officer in the French Army, but Louis XIV had amorous designs on his wife, Uranie de La Cropte de Beauvais.
+The latter, however, spurned the king's romantic advances.
 Angered, Louis dismissed Louis Thomas from the army, and, when Louis Thomas sought a position abroad, terminated his pension and dues.
-In 1699, all but bankrupt, Louis Thomas sought the aid of his younger brother, Eugene, in Vienna.
+In 1699, all but bankrupt, Louis Thomas sought the aid of Prince Eugene, in Vienna.
 With Eugene's help, he obtained a commission in the Austrian Imperial Army.

-On 18 August Louis was killed by a French bomb at the Siege of Landau at the onset of the War of the Spanish Succession.
+On 18 August, Louis was killed by a French bomb at the Siege of Landau at the onset of the War of the Spanish Succession.